HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Feeding

-A weak feed every couple of months is all you need to be aiming for here.
-As usual, if the plant isn't growing, for example when it's cold or in a dark position, then you don't need to feed at all because it will not need the extra nutrients you're pouring into the soil.
+A weak feed every couple of months is all you need to aim for here.
+As usual, if the plant isn't growing, for example, when it's cold or in a dark position, you may not need to feed at all because it will not need the extra nutrients you're pouring into the soil.

 Temperature